Leadership, the Downfall, and the Resurgence of the Washington Football Team

 There was also that strange handling of the Kirk Cousins situation when Allen refused to honor Cousins’ contract request and instead paid him far more using the franchise tag in two consecutive seasons.
 And then, in a show of defiance (?), suddenly forgot his name and started calling him Kurt.
 During the same time period, he was responsible for the firing of Scott McCloughan after just two years, two back to back winning years that had not happened for nearly a decade.

-When organizations cannot recognize talent from within, they lose their top performers who, in many cases, move on to perform for their very competitors.
+When organizations cannot recognize talent from within, they lose their top performers who, in many cases, move on to perform for their competitors.
 Running a successful organization necessitates the ability to recognize, develop and hold onto top performers.
 Poor organizations push them out the door.
 And when talented employees run out the door screaming when a new person is put in charge, it is a pretty clear indication that the person in charge is the issue, not the people they have sent screaming.

 LACK OF TRUST

 Successful teams operate based on trust.
-They understand that in order to be successful, they must hire the right people for the right roles, give them what they need to do their jobs well, and then get out of the way.
+They understand that in order to be successful, they must hire the right people for the right roles, give them what they need to do their jobs well, and then get out of their way.
 Team owners handle team owner stuff, management handles management stuff and coaches handle coaching stuff.
 Each one stays in their respective lane and focuses on what they do best.
 Not so with Washington.

 To be effective, leaders must hire talent and trust them to do their jobs.
 This does not mean neglecting them, but instead, giving them the opportunity to shine and trusting them to execute.
 The role of leadership is to develop and support their talent, give them what they need to succeed and show appreciation for what they do.
 They should not interfere unnecessarily.
 They should not pretend they know more than they do.
 They should not diminish the expertise of others or take it for granted.